How Often Do You Need an Oil Change?

 Conclusion

-So, are you risking disaster by stretching that oil change interval?
-Your engine’s lifeline hangs in the balance.
-Picture it: grime building, performance dropping, parts grinding.
-It’s not a pretty sight.
-But remember, today’s oils are tougher, cars smarter.
-You have a little wiggle room.
-Yet, don’t push your luck too far.
-Keep your ride purring and stay on top of those oil changes.
+So, are you risking trouble by stretching that oil change interval?
+Your engine’s health is at stake.
+Picture the grime building up, performance dropping, and parts grinding.
+But today’s oils are tougher, and cars are smarter.
+You have a little leeway, but don’t push your luck too far.
+Keep your ride running well and stay on top of those oil changes.
 After all, it’s cheaper than a new engine, right?

 Picture of Greg Descent